 If the programme is to be delivered (all or in part) in a regular location other than at your institution's main premises, please give details.
-If the QA covers various short term rented premises (e.g. hotels), please give details.

 If the location is not covered by your institution's QA, ensure this has been addressed under Section 1A.4 Extension to Current Scope of Provision.